aigrowthtools/aigrowthtools.github.io/_tabs/terms-and-conditions.md

 ### 3.1 Affiliate Partnerships

-**AI Growth Tools** participates in affiliate programs including but not limited to programs operated by Hostinger, Bluehost, ElevenLabs, Canva, Grammarly, Jasper AI, SEMrush, Surfer SEO, QuillBot, and other digital tool companies.
+**AI Tool Growth** participates in affiliate programs including but not limited to programs operated by Hostinger, Bluehost, ElevenLabs, Canva, Grammarly, Jasper AI, SEMrush, Surfer SEO, QuillBot, and other digital tool companies.

 ### 3.2 How Affiliate Links Work